kirtanp8/LiquorOClock/README.md

 # Key Learnings

 * Learning how to deploy a website with netlify following steps provided by GA instructors, experiencing what needed to be re-arranged and fixing the bugs that came with this particluar experience and solving them using Google as a guide.
-* Learning the difference between One-to-Many Relationships and Many-to-Many Relationships.
+* Learning how to use cloudinary.

 # Future Enhancements